-- act to promote ecotourism and spread knowledge about the concept
+- act to promote ecotourism and sustainable outdoor life in Sweden.

 The Swedish Tourist Association is independent of religion and party-based politics.
-This means, among other things, that STF approves of the Swedish environmental objectives that Parliament has established.
+This means that STF approves of the Swedish environmental objectives that Parliament has established.
 Well-functioning ecosystems, biological diversity, good husbandry of natural resources and the preservation of the natural world and cultural heritage are fundamental principles of the tourism that STF represents.

 1. STF works to promote sustainable tourism in Sweden that nurtures the natural and cultural values of the places visited.

-This means, among other things, that STF supports the national strategy for the development of Swedish tourism, while at the same time pointing out that it is of great importance to ensure that natural and cultural values are cared for in a manner that is sustainable in the long term.
+This means that STF supports the national strategy for the development of Swedish tourism, while at the same time pointing out that it is of great importance to ensure that natural and cultural values are cared for in a manner that is sustainable in the long term.
 STF works to promote environmentally sensitive public transport at reasonable prices.
 Arrangements under the auspices of STF are to aspire to satisfy the requirements of ecotourism.

 2. STF defends actively the right of public access.

-This means, among other things, that it is to be permitted for individuals, voluntary bodies and commercial actors to be present on the land or water of another person.
+This means that it is to be permitted for individuals, voluntary bodies and commercial actors to be present on the land or water of another person.
 It is to be permitted to pick berries, mushrooms and similar for individual use.
 Open and healthy dialogue with landowners is to be aspired to.

 3. STF defends actively shoreland protection.

-This means, among other things, that in regions of great need of open shorelands, exemption from shoreland protection is to be given in an extremely restrictive manner, if such an exemption would lead to new areas being removed from the right of public access.
+This means that in regions of great need of open shorelands, exemption from shoreland protection is to be given in an extremely restrictive manner, if such an exemption would lead to new areas being removed from the right of public access.

 4. STF actively defends the opportunity to experience the natural world free of noise.

-This means, among other things, that driving a snowmobile (not solely in the mountains) should be limited to trails in situations when off-trail driving is experienced as a disturbance.
+This means that driving a snowmobile (not solely in the mountains) should be limited to trails in situations when off-trail driving is experienced as a disturbance.
 Trails for snowmobiles should be separated from marked ski trails.
 Certain valuable contiguous areas of natural beauty in which outdoor activities take place should be held completely free of leisure driving with snowmobiles.
-Access for motorised boat travel and the speed at which it is permitted should be limited in areas worthy of special protection.
+Access for motorized boat travel and the speed at which it is permitted should be limited in areas worthy of special protection.
 Low-level flying and the landing of aeroplanes should be channelled or limited in areas in which snowmobile and motorboat traffic is subject to restrictions.

 5. STF desires that good access to areas of outdoor activities and recreation should be preserved close to urban areas.

-This means, among other things, that not only small areas in the immediate vicinity of urban areas but also large areas within a reasonable distance of them should be available.
+This means that not only small areas in the immediate vicinity of urban areas but also large areas within a reasonable distance of them should be available.
 Further nature reserves and national city parks should be established to preserve the environment and stimulate people to enjoy it.

 6. STF desires that regions that are valuable for the experience of the natural world and outdoor leisure activities are effectively nurtured.
-This means, among other things, that nature reserves and national parks are to be established as specified by approved environmental objectives.
+This means that nature reserves and national parks are to be established as specified by approved environmental objectives.
 With respect to regions of national interest, the needs of people who do not live in the area are to be considered.

 7. STF desires that good access to trails for trekking and other outdoor leisure activities is to be available.

-This means, among other things, that the trails are to be maintained and developed, while certain regions are to be kept in a pristine state, without being prepared.
+This means that the trails are to be maintained and developed, while certain regions are to be kept in a pristine state, without being prepared.

 8. STF desires that valuable places of cultural heritage are protected and made available to visitors, without the quality of the location being compromised.

-This means, among other things, that the Swedish World Heritage sites are managed in an efficient manner and that cultural values are given a higher degree of preservation through various forms of protection.
+This means that the Swedish World Heritage sites are managed in an efficient manner and that cultural values are given a higher degree of preservation through various forms of protection.

 9. STF is to aspire in its operations to low energy consumption and environmentally sensitive sources of energy.

-This means, among other things, that STF supports the use of renewable sources of energy, while at the same time holding the opinion that serious consideration is to be taken of the interests of outdoor leisure activities and tourism when new facilities for energy production are established.
+This means that STF supports the use of renewable sources of energy, while at the same time holding the opinion that serious consideration is to be taken of the interests of outdoor leisure activities and tourism when new facilities for energy production are established.